top of page

 The Department of Homeland Security issues a Visa Bulletin with monthly cut-off dates.
 The availability of priority dates can be current for some categories and countries and several years away for others.
 It changes over time and can move forward or backward.

 Once the priority date becomes available, your relatives will be eligible to apply for a Green Card.
-This process includes filing an Affidavit of Support by the petitioner, biometrics, a medical exam, and an interview at a U.S. consulate.
+This process includes the petitioner filing an Affidavit of Support, biometrics, a medical exam, and an interview at a U.S. consulate.

-Holders of non-immigrant visas can also bring their relatives to the U.S. while on temporary status.
-For example, spouses and children (under 21) of H-1B employees are considered dependent and eligible for H-4 Nonimmigrant status.
-H-4 beneficiaries are only eligible to be in the U.S., while the principal H-1B beneficiary is in a valid H-1B status.
-Most H-4 dependents do not qualify for work authorization, with limited exceptions.
+Individuals with non-immigrant visas can also bring their family members to the U.S. during their temporary stay.
+For instance, spouses and children (under 21) of H-1B visa holders are regarded as dependents and can obtain H-4 Nonimmigrant status.
+H-4 beneficiaries can remain in the U.S. only as long as the primary H-1B holder maintains a valid H-1B status.
+Generally, H-4 dependents are not eligible for work authorization, except in specific cases..

 O-1 Visa holders can also bring their spouses and children under 21.
 The spouse and children may be eligible for an O-3 Nonimmigrant Visa, subject to the same admission period and limitations as the O-1 beneficiary.
 O-3 Visa holders may not work in the United States, but they may participate in full-time or part-time study.

-L-1 Visa holders are also allowed to bring family members to the U.S. Spouses of L-1 workers with a valid L-2 Nonimmigrant status are considered employment authorized incident to their status.
+L-1 Visa holders are also allowed to bring family members to the U.S. Spouses of L-1 workers with valid L-2 Nonimmigrant status are considered employment-authorized incident to their status.
 Thus, they are permitted to work upon admission.

 The F-2 Visa is for a dependent spouse or an unmarried child (under 21) of F-1 Student Visa holders.
 F-2 status enables dependents to stay in the United States during the F-1 student's program.

-If you are a green card applicant, whether you are applying through family members, employer petitioners, or self-petitioning (EB-2 with NIV, for example), you might also want to bring your relatives to the U.S.
+If you are a green card applicant, whether you are applying through family members or an employment-based applicant, through an employer petition or self-petitioning (EB-2 with NIV, for example), you might also want to bring your relatives to the U.S.

 Derivative Spouse